Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 In the waking world, the truth of I'Cath is starkly apparent.
 Rows of decrepit, moldy homes merge to line endless, coiling avenues.
 The streets wind and double back, but eventually climb the rise at the city's center, where the infamous Palace of Bones and the gold-scaled Ping'On Tower loom.
 By day, the streets are largely empty, except for those few desperate residents of I'Cath who have yet to succumb to the domain's dream.
 They rush through their days, scavenging what they can in hopes of enduring the coming night.

 Every twilight, Tsien Chiang climbs the spirit-infested Ping'On Tower and tolls the Nightingale Bell.
 This renews the magic of her dream world and keeps her citizens asleep, but it also calls forth the legion of I'Cath's undead ancestors whom she has bent to her will.
-Nightly these [[/5.
-Mechanics/Bestiary/Undead/Jiangshi (VRGR).md|jiangshi]] (see "chapter 5") emerge from their tombs and reshape the city's mazelike streets, striving to match Tsien Chiang's vision with merciless perfection.
+Nightly these [[5.
+Mechanics\Bestiary\Undead\Jiangshi (VRGR).md|jiangshi]] (see "chapter 5") emerge from their tombs and reshape the city's mazelike streets, striving to match Tsien Chiang's vision with merciless perfection.
 The Darklord's servants carefully move any sleepers they encounter out of the way of their work, but prey upon any waking souls who cross their paths.

 Any whom the Mists carry to I'Cath or who wake from Tsien Chiang's dream find themselves in a gray, haunted, ever-changing city where food is scarce and jiangshi hunt the living.
 With twilight comes a terrible choice: endure the uncertain terrors of the waking world or succumb to endless servitude in sleep.